 So you’ve got a business and you’re good at what you do.
 Before you know it, you’re hiring staff and expanding your operations.
-All of this sudden, you’ve got a ton of technology needs that have to be met.
+All of this sudden, you’ve got a ton of business technology needs that have to be met.

 Not only do you need to be good at marketing and selling your business, you’re also suddenly the go-to person for tech issues and hardware/software procurement.

 If you’ve ever felt lost on where to get your hardware or what email system would be best for your business, look no further.
 Here is our Business Technology 101 guide.
 It can help you make sound decisions and save your business money in the process.
 Let’s begin!

 We’re going to cover 3 basics today: